aquariumbio/aquarium/docs/_docs/aquarium_development/index.md

 ## Getting Started

-Follow the Aquarium [installation](Installation.md) instructions to get a local copy of the Aquarium git repository.
+Follow the Aquarium [installation]({{ site.baseurl }}{% link _docs/configuration/installation.md) instructions to get a local copy of the Aquarium git repository.

 ## Running Aquarium

+With the development docker installation of Aquarium s

 ## Testing Aquarium